SFDO-Tooling/CumulusCI/README.md

 # CumulusCI CLI

 CumulusCI now provides a command line interface.
 The CLI is evolving and not all functions are available through it yet.
-You can try it out with the following steps:
+You can find out more information about the CLI at https://github.com/SalesforceFoundation/CumulusCI/tree/master/cli

-    cd $CUMULUSCI_PATH
-    git fetch --all
-    git checkout features/cloud-ci-integrations
-    virtualenv venv
-    source venv/bin/activate
-    pip install -r requirements.txt

-    # To activate the CLI, you need to activate the virtualenv where you installed it
-    source $CUMULUSCI_PATH/venv/bin/activate

-    # Call the CLI
-    cumulusci

-The steps above require that you have Python 2.7.x and the virtualenv command already installed.
-See http://virtualenv.readthedocs.org/en/latest/installation.html for more info on installing virtualenv

 # CumulusCI